kenoir/dexcraft/README.md

 ### Times to play

-The server is online between **5:30pm to 6:30pm Saturday and Sunday**.
+The server is online between **4:30pm to 5:30pm Saturday and Sunday**.

 At other times the server will automatically switch itself off!

 ## Installing Minecraft

-You will need the **java version** of Minecraft at version 1.15.2.
-Unfortunately this isn't compatible with the tablet or phone versions.
+You will need the latest **java version** of Minecraft.
+Unfortunately this isn't compatible with the tablet, phone or console versions.

 You can install it from [minecraft.net](https://www.minecraft.net/en-us/download).